 Though most people develop some beta-amyloid plaques and tau protein tangles as they age, those with Alzheimer’s tend to develop far more.
 The plaques and tangles tend to form in a predictable pattern, starting in areas involved in learning and memory and then spreading to other regions.

 Can Novel Treatments Cure Alzheimer’s?

-PhRMA reports that 100 therapies are being developed to target Alzheimer’s, ranging from early detection to using novel therapies that attack beta-amyloid and tau protein tangles.
+The hundred Alzheimer’s treatments in the pipeline range from early detection to novel therapies that attack beta-amyloid and tau protein tangles.
 Many of the new treatments being developed have the potential to be the first disease-altering medication for Alzheimer’s.

 The more scientists learn, the better they are at developing novel treatments aimed at slowing, and even preventing Alzheimer’s entirely.
 In the past decade, advancements in science have helped researchers unravel some of the significant complexities of Alzheimer’s disease and other forms of dementia.

 The primary strategy to cure Alzheimer’s involves removing beta-amyloid aggregates.
 Most of the clinical trials are devoted to testing the hypothesis that reducing beta-amyloid accumulation in the brain will prevent or slow the progression of memory problems.
 So far, clinical trials of compounds that target beta-amyloid have only resulted in a series of high-profile failures.

 Despite the clinical trial failures, the case for removing beta-amyloid is strong.
 A mutation in beta-amyloid in some Icelanders reduces its levels by half throughout their lives.
 These fortunate Icelanders virtually never develop Alzheimer’s disease.